vassalengine/vassal/README.txt

-  To run VASSAL using this source distribution, place all .jar files in the 'lib' directory in your classpath and launch Java with VASSAL.launch.Main as the main class.
+  To run VASSAL using this source distribution, place all .jar files in the 'lib' directory in your classpath and launch Java with VASSAL.launch.ModuleManager as the main class.
 See VASSAL's programming tutorial for an overview of how to use the API.

   Enjoy!